Sussi-MW/api-sentiment-analysis-project/README.md

     - src.functions.py: file with the code of functions used for the Endpoints.

-####Endpoints:
+#### Endpoints:
-(POST)   /Create route that allows including data (GET)    /Create a route that allows you to list all documents (GET)    /Create a route that allows listing a single document (the first of all) (GET)    /Create a route that allows you to list all movie (GET)    /Create a route that allows you to list all characters (GET)    /Create a path that allows the sentiment analysis of a dialogue (DELETE) /Create a route that allows you to delete document (PUT)    /Create a route to update documents
+-(POST)   /Create route that allows including data -(GET)    /Create a route that allows you to list all documents -(GET)    /Create a route that allows listing a single document (the first of all) -(GET)    /Create a route that allows you to list all movie -(GET)    /Create a route that allows you to list all characters -(GET)    /Create a path that allows the sentiment analysis of a dialogue -(DELETE) /Create a route that allows you to delete document -(PUT)    /Create a route to update documents

 ### Sentiment analysis